 Llanstephan Beach (Llansteffan in welsh) lies 7 miles south of Carmarthen on the west side of the Towy estuary.
 The beach is mostly sand and shells backed by an area of rough grass, behind which are the (free) car parking areas.
 An asphalt path with plenty of benches and picnic tables runs along the back of the beach.
 The sandy beach continues northwards for about a mile up the estuary.
 To the south the sand continues to Scott's Bay, backed by low cliffs of sandstone and siltstone.
-Signs warn against the dangers of swimming and attempting to cross the estuary.
+Signs warn against attempting to cross the estuary and swimming, although swimming is generally safe at high tide before the tide turns.
 Dog restrictions apply from 1st May to 30th September.
 The restricted area runs from the lane which runs down to the shore (100 yards south of the car park) to a point roughly 100 yards before the northern car park.

 Facilities here include toilets, a small play area, fish and chip and ice cream vendors, a tea room / beach shop, cycle parking, a telephone and a slipway onto the sand.
 Llanstephan village is a short walk away and has two pubs and a village store.